MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 [Sublime Text](http://www.sublimetext.com) is a code editor, with support for Haxe using the [Haxe Sublime Bundle](https://github.com/clemos/haxe-sublime-bundle).
 Sublime Text is cross-platform, with support for Windows, Mac and Linux.

 Unlike FlashDevelop, Sublime Text does not provide accurate code completion, nor does it support "projects" in the traditional IDE sense.
-However, Sublime Text is much stronger than a simple text editor, and is a good recommendation for Mac and Linux users.
+But, yet, Sublime Text is much stronger than a simple text editor, and is a good recommendation for Mac and Linux users.

 Sublime Text is free-to-use, with reminders to pay for continued use.